King's Quest: Reception and legacy

 King's Quest is considered especially influential in its genre, affecting the tone and presentation of early graphic adventure games such as Maniac Mansion and other LucasArts adventure games.

-The pseudo-3D gameplay of the first King's Quest game was held as revolutionary and became standard for graphic adventure games; it was the first in the genre enabling players to, in third-person perspective, move their character behind and in front of on-screen objects.
+The pseudo-3D gameplay of the first King's Quest game was held as revolutionary and became standard for graphic adventure games; it is the first in the genre enabling players to, in third-person perspective, move their character behind and in front of on-screen objects.
 It is also the first computer game supporting 16-color EGA graphics.
 Despite the commercial failure of the PCjr, the platform of origin for which King's Quest was developed as a technical showcase by IBM's request, the game was ported to many other systems and swiftly reached bestseller status.

 The King's Quest series became known for its characteristic narratives and pushing technology and graphics with further entries.
 King's Quest III doubled the scope of its two predecessors and in 2006 earned a place in Time's list of 50 Best Video Games of All Time.
 King's Quest IV is among the first games to support sound cards, first adventure games to support a mouse and first games to feature a female protagonist.
 It achieved even higher commercial success despite doubts by Williams's peers about the acceptance among male audiences of playing as female.
 The series's innovations continued with King's Quest V which introduced an icon-based interface; it received critical acclaim and several awards, as well as a spot in Computer Gaming Worlds 1996 list of greatest games of all time.
 King's Quest VI has been praised as one of the best adventure games or even video games in general.

 In 1996, Next Generation listed the series as number 79 on their "Top 100 Games of All Time", commenting that, "humor, story telling, and classic puzzle implementation make the King's Quest series the most consistent top-quality line-up in computer gaming's history".

 By 1994, the King's Quest series had sold 2.5 million copies, making it the bestselling computer game series at that time.
 According to Sierra, combined sales of the series surpassed 3.8 million units by the end of March 1996.
 By 1997, the series had sold 7 million copies.

 King's Quest: Mask of Eternity, a gameplay departure with action elements and in real-time 3D form, underperformed commercially and critically.
 That year, 1998, after decline under new management by CUC International, Sierra was sold to Vivendi.

 Roberta Williams had by 1993 become seen as the most popular game designer at Sierra, celebrated for her King's Quest series.
 The franchise has been noted as one of the few major video game series created and maintained near in total by a female designer.